mrepol742/WebView/README.md

 WebView is program to avoid battery drain and memory issues cause by the app services.

-Developed and Program by DROID MJ
+>> Developed and Program by DROID MJ | Melvin Jones Gallano Repol

 I hope you'd like my work.
 I'll keep improving the WebView, if you have any suggestions, comments or reports feel free to reach me.